Belarus–United States relations

 Interstate relations between the United States and Belarus began in 1991 upon the dissolution of the Soviet Union, of which Belarus had been a part.

-However, the relations have turned negative due to accusations by the United States that Belarus has been violating human rights.
-Belarus, in turn, has accused the United States of interfering in its internal affairs.
+In the 2000s, relations between the two states had turned sour, with the United States accusing Belarusian President Alexander Lukashenko of human rights violations amid their closening of relations with Russia, while Belarus responded by demanding that the U.S. not intervene in its internal affairs.
 In 2008, Belarus recalled its ambassador from Washington and insisted that the Ambassador of the United States must leave Minsk.
+According to the 2012 U.S. Global Leadership Report, only 20% of Belarusians approved of U.S. leadership, the fourth-lowest rating for any surveyed country in Europe.
+Various sanctions have been applied by the U.S. against Belarus, most significantly following the 2022 Russian invasion of Ukraine.

-According to the 2012 U.S. Global Leadership Report, only 20% of Belarusians approve of U.S. leadership, with 30% disapproving and 50% uncertain, the fourth-lowest rating for any surveyed country in Europe.
+Under the second presidency of Donald Trump, which began in 2025, the two countries have taken steps aimed at improving relations, with U.S. delegations frequently visiting Belarus, resulting in the freeing of political prisoners held by Belarus per U.S. requests and the removal of some U.S. sanctions.
+Trump has since praised Lukashenko, positively describing relations between the two nations despite significant restrictions remaining in place, while Lukashenko has sought, thus far unsuccessfully, to serve as a channel for the West to communicate with his ally, President Vladimir Putin of Russia amid strained relations.

-1991 through 2000
+Initial cooperation

 On 25 December 1991, the United States recognized the independence of the Republic of Belarus, and on 28 December, Belarus and the United States established diplomatic relations.
 On 31 January 1992, the U.S. Embassy was officially opened in Minsk.
 In 1993, the embassy of Belarus was opened in Washington.
 Prime Minister of Belarus Vyacheslav Kebich received visiting U.S. Secretary of State Warren Christopher on 26 October 1993, promising new presidential elections.

 On 15 January 1994, U.S. President Bill Clinton visited Minsk on a 6-hour state visit, following a recent visit to Moscow and acting as a preceding a visit to Switzerland.
 It was considered to be a "thank you" visit after Belarus agreed to transfer their Soviet nuclear stockpile to Russia.
 He was received by Chairman Stanislav Shushkevich at Minsk National Airport, after which Clinton laid a wreath on Victory Square and met with youth in the Academy of Sciences, as well as visited Kurapaty (wooded area on the outskirts of Minsk where a vast number of people were executed during the Great Purge by the NKVD).
 Clinton, as well as First Lady Hillary Clinton and their daughter Chelsea, also met children suffering from illnesses during a visit to Pediatric Hospital No. 4.